chatox/data-mining-course/practicum/pet_project.md

 *What is a silly/quirky/fun thing in your own life or environment that you could datafy and analyze?*

+Data mining gives you a powerful toolbox, and I want to give you a chance to use it in something that is of interest to you.

-Your "pet project" should have some personal connection to you.
-This is neither about downloading a dataset and working with it, nor about participating in a data science competition.
+Hence, I invite you to do a totally optional "pet project" during the trimester.
+It should be something that has some personal connection to you.
+This is neither about downloading an existing dataset and working with it, nor about participating in a canned data science competition.

 Instead, this is about creating a dataset about something that is connected to you, as an individual, and analyzing this dataset.
 It can be something silly or quirky.